-If an application to demolish a heritage property involves the relocation of a building to another site, the by-law will be repealed, repealed and replaced or amended, as appropriate, to reflect the new site of the building, its associated legal description, and any changes in the heritage attributes or statement of significance.
-The by-law will not be repealed or amended until the building is moved to its new site.
+If an application to demolish a heritage property involves the relocation of a building to another site, an individual designation by-law will be repealed, repealed and replaced, or amended, as appropriate, to reflect the new site of the building, its associated legal description, and any changes in the heritage attributes of the property or statement of significance.
+For listed properties, the address will be amended on the Heritage Register to reflect the municipal address of the new site.
+The by-law will not be repealed or amended or the address amended on the Register until the building is moved to its new site.
 The processes established under the Ontario Heritage Act for repeal or amendment will be followed.